 We all have a few habits, and some are more annoying than others.
 For example, if we say “uh”, “you know,” or put our hands in our pockets and jingle our keys too often during a presentation, it distracts from the message we are trying to get across.

 The best way to break one of these distracting habits is with immediate feedback.
 This can be done with a small group of coworkers, family, or friends.
 Take turns giving small off-the-cuff talks about your favorite hobby, work project, first work assignment, etc. The talk should last about five minutes.
 During a speaker's first talk, the audience should listen and watch for annoying habits.

 After the presentation, the audience should agree on the worst two or three habits that take the most away from the presentation.
 After agreement, each audience member should write these habits on a 8 1/2 "x 11" sheet of paper (such as the word “Uh”).
 Use a magic marker and write in BIG letters.

 The next time the person gives her or his talk, each audience member should wave the corresponding sign in the air whenever they hear or see the annoying habit.
 For most people, this method will break a habit by practicing at least once a day for one to two weeks.

 Your slides should not only be engaging, but also easy to understand quickly (Reynolds, 2008).
-Think “Visual” — such as pictures, charts, and drawings that support what you will be speaking about.
+Thinking “Visual” — such as pictures, charts, and drawings that support what you will be speaking about.
 You want the slides to support and clarify the story you will be telling rather than simply be redundant text that mimics what you are saying.